 - Using mind mapping tools to draw connections between characters and subplots easier.

-- Use reading tracking apps to keep a list of every book you’ve read and quotes you liked.
+- Use reading tracking apps to keep a list of every book you’ve read and quotes you liked (for example, your favorite quotes about reading books).

 The difference between mind mapping tools and reading tracking apps is in their name.
 While mind mapping tools can be used for other things unrelated to books like team project management or tracking tasks, reading tracking apps just focus on improving and tracking your reading habits.